Vitamin D Deficiency After Weight Loss Surgery

 Typically, vitamin D3 is the form recommended for bariatric patients.
 It may also be seen under the name cholecalciferol.

-Vitamin D3 is recommended because it is more potent than other forms of the vitamin.
+Vitamin D3 is recommended because it is considered more efficiently absorbed by the body.

-Yes, too much vitamin D can be harmful to the body.
+Yes, too much vitamin D can harm your body.

-**This blog is for information and education purposes only.
+This blog is for information and education purposes only.
 This information is not intended to substitute professional medical advice, diagnosis, or treatment.
-Please consult with your physician or another qualified health provider with any questions in regards to a medical condition.
+Please consult with your bariatric surgeon or another qualified healthcare provider with any questions in regard to a medical condition.
 A qualified healthcare professional can best assist you in deciding whether a dietary supplement is suitable based on your individual needs.